 What Can You Do With a Supply Chain Management Degree?
-9 Opportunities to Consider
+9 Careers to Consider

 Business is a massive field, and each career path and degree seems more complicated than the next.
 You’re not interested in becoming a CEO at some prestigious firm.
 You just want a degree that will help you find the kind of job satisfaction you’ve been seeking—things you know you won’t find in your current job.
 That’s where a Supply Chain Management degree comes in.

 Of course, before you’re convinced of that, you likely have a few questions: What does a supply chain management career entail?
 What can you do with a Supply Chain Management degree?
 What is a typical supply chain management salary?
 Don’t worry, we have the answers to your burning questions.

 Supply chain management might seem simple on the surface, but there’s more to it than meets the eye.
 Join us as we uncover the fundamentals of the field and, more importantly, the types of careers you could land in this industry.